rajea-bilal/history-trivia/README.md

 - give users the option to choose the category of questions for the quiz
 - choose number of questions

+## Reflections
+I had alot of fun selecting illustrations for this app that reflect the theme of the project :) It also helped in deepening my understanding of fetch, async/await syntax and DOM manipulation.
+Looking forward to building this project in React!

 ## Tech Stack